 With secure networking in place and application performance handled, applications can be moved to a target cloud without changes to the application and processes, along with no need to retrain users on how to access applications.
 With NetScaler Cloud Bridge, you get this plus the ability to keep your data and directory services in a secure, on-premises location.

-Cloud application migration
+Cloud application migration tools roundup

 The three application migration tools -- CloudSwitch, Citrix NetScaler Cloud Bridge and Racemi DynaCenter 4.0 -- focus on not only making application migration simpler but presenting the view that managing the migrated application in the target cloud is the same as managing the application in the source cloud.
 None of these tools require any changes to an application, which means less variations of each application will be created as they bounce around from cloud to cloud.